-The Gnangara groundwater allocation plan: draft for public comment is now open for submissions until 5pm on Monday 28 February 2022.
+The Gnangara groundwater allocation plan: draft for public comment was open for submissions until 5pm on Monday 28 February 2022.
 See our Gnangara website for more information and how to make a submission.

 For more information on why a new plan is a necessary response to climate change, how water management is improving and what can be done to secure groundwater for the future visit gnangara.dwer.wa.gov.au.

 Gnangara groundwater – Perth’s largest, most accessible, lowest cost source of fresh water – has become out of balance through less rainfall because of climate change, and continued groundwater use.

 The Gnangara groundwater system is a shared resource.
 Gnangara groundwater supplies almost half of all the water used across Perth.
 This includes water for Perth’s Integrated Water Supply Scheme and water taken by farmers, local governments, schools, industry, and households from their own bores.